masakurapa/gover-html/README.md

 $ gover-html -exclude 'html/tree'
 ```

-If you specify `include` and `exclude` at the same time, the output directory looks like this.
+If you specify `include` and `exclude` at the same time, the output looks like this.

 ```sh
 $ gover-html -include 'internal/html' -exclude 'internal/html/tree/'